Notes from Discussions with Mold Experts

 By Cesar Collado

 I recently had the opportunity to discuss the topic of mold inspections in detail with several mold experts coming from different disciplines.
 These include seasoned inspectors who have performed thousands of inspections in homes, offices, and healthcare facilities.
 It also includes discussions with integrative physicians who treat mold illness, HVAC experts, and mold remediators.

 It is important to note that the mold inspection and remediation industries are not regulated and have a tremendously wide variance in knowledge, competencies, safety protocol, execution expertise, and terminology.
 This can range from an individual who has taken an internet course for a certificate, to seasoned HVAC and remediation veterans, to highly educated building biologists and Ph.D. level hygiene experts.
 Just as there are good and bad doctors and lawyers, the same exists for mold professionals.
+Finding a mold expert is tricky.
 It is a normal distribution, which means that there are very few good ones, very few exceptionally bad ones, and most professionals fit in the middle, while a lay person has limited abilities to differentiate between them.

 To that end, mold inspection and inspection reports have many forms and formats, depending on the professional.
 Some “professionals” do not even perform laboratory tests for mold.
 This is insane in my opinion.
 Furthermore, the field of mold and mycotoxins is still in its infancy.
 More technology does not necessarily correlate with quality.
 Obtaining testing for mycotoxins is indeed critical information for physicians; however, these tests still have limitations in scope and precision of analytical methodology, and are limited to modalities that are not necessarily representative of the true extent of mycotoxin contamination.